sddiaz/sddiaz/README.md

 * I'm seeking to grow in my knowledge of full-stack software engineering, network with like minded people, and build amazing projects! 🛠️

+* I enjoy programming [ duh :) ], hanging out with friends, traveling to new places, playing video games, and learning new things about stuff I enjoy! 🍄

 ## What have I done so far?

 * At my [current job](https://www.wichita.edu/industry_and_defense/NIAR/Laboratories/robotics.php) I've utilized C# / .NET and contributed to numerous web and desktop applications, with experience on both ends of the stack. 🧬